domeger/Splunk/README.md

 $ mv code42.tar.gz code42.spl
 ```

-After exporting the Splunk Package `.spl`, you can then install the package
+After exporting the Splunk Package `.spl`, you can install the package
 using Splunk's built-in Apps page.

 1. Select "Manage Apps" from the Apps dropdown.